 Intellectual property and research commercialisation governance

-Leadership statement on governance arrangements for intellectual property (IP), clarity of research commercialisation policies and practices and approaches to maximising benefits to society
+Leadership statement on governance arrangements for intellectual property, clarity of research commercialisation policies and practices and approaches to maximising benefits to society

 The statement below has been drafted in response to a recommendation from a review conducted by Professor McMillan (HEFCE’s knowledge exchange champion) which focused on good practice in technology transfer.
-The review recommended that university leadership should be invited to publish a statement on IP, research commercialisation policies, maximising benefits to society, and support of academic entrepreneurship.
+The review recommended that university leadership should be invited to publish a statement on intellectual property (IP), research commercialisation policies, maximising benefits to society, and support of academic entrepreneurship.
 You can read the full review online.

-Imperial College London focuses exclusively on science, engineering, medicine and business and has a community of 3,800 academic and research staff, and 15,700 full time students from 130 countries.
+Imperial College London focuses exclusively on science, engineering, medicine and business and has a community of 3,713 academic and research staff, and 18,264 full time students.
 Imperial is home to the greatest concentration of high-impact research of any major UK university and is consistently placed in the top ten of the world rankings.

 Knowledge exchange within Imperial College London’s strategy